WordPress 5.2 – What’s New

 Dozens of Gutenberg improvements came with 5.2.
 A few of them got our attention, such as:

-- In 5.0, WP_Screen::is_block_editor() was presented with the goal to allow all developers to execute code conditionally.
-It would depend on whether the block editor is currently loaded.
+WP_Screen::is_block_editor()was presented with the goal to allow all developers to execute code conditionally.
+It would depend on whether you have currently loaded the block editor.
 However, there have been some issues with this.
 Those issues are now fixed in WordPress 5.2.

 - Text and media blocks have been enhanced.